wilsonehusin/typeid-sqlc-shim/README.md

 This is a generator for [sqlc](https://sqlc.dev)-generated Go code which uses [TypeID](https://github.com/jetify-com/typeid-go).

+> [!WARNING]
+> This is a prototype and not meant for production use, expect rough edges.
+> See [open issues](https://github.com/wilsonehusin/typeid-sqlc-shim/issues) for known limitations.

 ## Why?

 To leverage compile-time enforcement, TypeID requires strict typing for every prefix's ID.
 On the other hand, sqlc supports overriding one data type (e.g. UUID) to another in one-to-one mapping.
 This is not enough for TypeID.